PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction_v3.en.md

 <td>SLANet_plus is an enhanced version of SLANet, the table structure recognition model developed by Baidu PaddleX Team.
 Compared to SLANet, SLANet_plus significantly improves the recognition ability for wireless and complex tables and reduces the model's sensitivity to the accuracy of table positioning, enabling more accurate recognition even with offset table positioning.</td>
 </tr>
 </table>
-<p><b>Note: The above accuracy metrics are measured on PaddleX's internally built English table recognition dataset.
-All GPU inference times are based on NVIDIA Tesla T4 machines with FP32 precision.
-CPU inference speeds are based on Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b></p>

 <p><b>Layout Detection Module Models</b>:</p>
 <table>
 <thead>